 You have writing to do.

 You know it.
 The universe knows it.
-Even your dog knows it.
+Even your cat knows it.
+(And yes, he is judging you.)
 But for some unknown reason, you keep finding yourself doing other things besides writing.
 If you find you aren’t getting work done in a fast and efficient manner, you may need a productivity reboot.

-Below, I have 5 proven tips that will help you get yourself back on track and develope some productive writing skills.
+Below, I have 5 proven tips that will help you get yourself back on track and develop your productive writing skills.

 1. Create a distraction-free work environment

 Distractions are the enemy of productive writing.
-And the worse part is that they show up unannounced and uninvited just when you sit yourself down to get something important accomplished.
+And they often show up unannounced and uninvited just when you sit yourself down to get something important accomplished.

 If distraction is a common problem for you, it’s time to take control of your work environment.